-The district will grant up to twelve (12) weeks of leave in a year accordance with the Family Medical Leave Act of 1993 (FMLA) to its eligible employees for one or more of the following reasons:
+The District will grant up to twelve (12) weeks of leave in a year in accordance with the FMLA, as amended, to its eligible employees for one or more of the following reasons:

-- 1. Because of the birth of a son or daughter of the employee and in order to care for such son or daughter; - 2. - Because of the placement of a son or daughter with the employee for adoption or 3. foster care: - In order to care for the spouse, or a son, daughter, or parent, of the employee, if such 4. spouse, son, daughter, or parent has a serious health condition; and
+- 1. Because of the birth of a son or daughter of the employee and in order to care for such son or daughter; - 2.
+Because of the placement of a son or daughter with the employee for adoption or foster care;

-Because of a serious health condition that makes the employee unable to perform the functions of the position of such employee.

-5. Because of any qualifying exigency (as the U.S. Secretary of Labor shall, by regulation, determine) arising out of the fact that the spouse, or a son, daughter, or parent of the employee is on active duty (or has been notified of an impending call or order to active duty) in the Armed Forces in support of a contingency operation.
+- 3. To care for the spouse, son, daughter, or parent, of the employee, if such spouse, son, daughter, or parent has a serious health condition; - 4.
+Because of a serious health condition that makes the employee unable to perform the functions of the position of such employee; and - 5.
+Because of any qualifying exigency arising out of the fact that the spouse, son, daughter, or parent of the employee is on covered active duty (or has been notified of an impending call or order to covered active duty) in the Armed Forces.
+(See Section Two) - 6.
+To care for a spouse, child, parent or next of kin who is a covered servicemember with a serious illness or injury.
+(See Section Two)